Qualitative Liquid Chromatography/Tandem Mass Spectrometry

 Qualitative Liquid Chromatography-Tandem Mass Spectrometry

-Testing for prenatal drug exposure is preferred to maternal self-reporting because drug use is generally underreported by pregnant women.
-For instance, in a recent study, 2.6% of expectant mothers reported marijuana use to their health care providers; however, THC-COOH was detected in 22.4% using an umbilical cord assay.
 Testing may be indicated for neonates born with unexplained neurological complications, growth restriction, or evidence of drug withdrawal symptoms (eg, neonatal abstinence syndrome [NAS]).
-Testing may also be indicated if the mother has a history of high-risk behaviors (eg, drug use, sex work), had little or no prenatal care, regularly uses nicotine, or experienced unexplained placental abruption or premature labor.
+Testing may also be indicated if the pregnant individual has a history of high-risk behaviors (eg, drug use/misuse/abuse), has had little or no prenatal care, or has experienced unexplained placental abruption or premature labor.

 Disease Overview